baumgach/tue-slurm-helloworld/instructions/virtual-env-workflow.md

 ## Alternative workflow using virtualenv

 The following describes the equivalent of the above in virtualenv.
+Virtualenv is yet a bit simpler than Conda, but also a bit less flexible.
+For example, it does not (easily) allow control over the specific Python version you can use.

 Setting up the environment